 Food and drink pop-ups are all over London in the warmer months, opening on every terrace, rooftop and garden in the city.
+Enjoy them while you still can, and look ahead to what’s on offer in the autumn months.
 Read our guide to the best new pop-ups of the moment to make sure you’re up to date with the hottest food and drink spots around.
 From the most exclusive banquets to the best drinks spot with a view, we’ll see you there…

-The famous revolving creative hub Carousel in Marylebone hosts an incredibly varied mix of chefs this summer to ensure your taste buds never get bored.
-Numerous intertationally-renowned guest chefs have been confirmed, alongside new and exciting exhibitions and experiences.
-These are our selected highlights for the summer months:
+The famous revolving creative hub Carousel in Marylebone hosts an incredibly varied mix of chefs this season to ensure your taste buds never get bored.
+Numerous internationally-renowned guest chefs have been confirmed, alongside new and exciting exhibitions and experiences.
+Up next?

 Check out the full line-up here to ensure you don’t miss a single one!
 71 Blandford Street, London W1U 8AB

 Starting at the beginning of October, London hotspot Zuma will launch 11 exciting tasting dishes to mark its 15th birthday.
 The menu will be curated by Zuma co-founder and creator, Rainer Becker, which means it will feature all the big hitters since it opened in 2002 – including everything from Suzuki No Sashimi (thinly sliced seabass with yuzu, truffle oil and salmon roe) to Gyuhire Sumibiyaki Karami Zuke (spicy beef tenderloin with sesame, red chilli and sweet soy).
 Prices will start from £124 per person, with the option to add a wine and sake pairing for an extra £62.
 A sushi lover’s heaven!
 5 Raphael Street, London SW7 1DL